Women of GTRI: A Timeline of Innovation and Research

 Pioneering Expertise Impacting Research

 When the Georgia Institute of Technology (Georgia Tech) welcomed its first female students, Elizabeth Herndon and Diane Michel, to campus in 1952, GTRI had just hit the $1 million mark of research awards, allowing the organization to meet its growing portfolio by investing in pioneering experts.
 More women joined the organization and moved into influential roles like Judi Komaki who worked in the Economic Development lab.
-Komaki was key in reinforcing the importance of GTRI’s technical assistance both domestically and in third-world countries like the Philippines.
+Komaki was key in reinforcing the importance of GTRI’s technical assistance both domestically and in developing countries.

 From 1970 to 1980, GTRI expanded its growth both physically – opening the doors of its Cobb County Research Facility in 1978 – and technically as developments in high-frequency radar progressed.
 In 1989, GTRI built what was at the time the world’s largest compact radar range for the U.S. Army at Fort Huachuca, Arizona.
 Women researchers like Amy Jacoby helped to test compact ranges that could measure radiation patterns of antennas as they occur over long distances and regardless of weather conditions.